 RXNT’s Transparent EHR Software Costs Won’t Keep You Guessing

-Cost is an important factor in your EHR decision, but RXNT is transparent about our fees—in fact, they’re spelled out right on our pricing page.
+Cost is an essential factor in your EHR decision, but RXNT is transparent about our fees—in fact, they’re spelled out right on our pricing page.
 Looking to save even more?
 Get a 10% discount when you choose an annual plan for RXNT’s EHR, Practice Management, and Full Suite Solutions.
 And you won’t have to worry about hidden fees either.
 There’s no charge for 24/7 cloud-based access, implementation or training, system updates, mobile applications, or ongoing support from our dedicated team headquartered in Annapolis, MD.